Web Open Fonts

 If you want to wrap your truetype/opentype font/s you will need sfnt2woff utility.

-We have wrapped our main font 'Akhil HE' in a WOFF wrapper for this web-page (that you are reading now).
+We have wrapped our main font 'Akhil HE' in a WOFF wrapper for this web-page.

 So ideally every brower should display (render) all the text (English as well as Sanskrit) on this page using our font 'Akhil HE'.